 Can you estimate what has already improved for women in technology?

 Gruber: What is very impressive today is the self-confidence of the female university entrants.
-We recently had a networking evening with first-semester students and professors.
+We once had a networking evening with first-semester students and professors.
 And a young student just went up to Sonja (Wogrin) quite naturally and started chatting with her.
 The whole room was amazed at how casually and naturally she did that.
 But that’s exactly how it should be.

 Lia Gruber talks about her research.